containers/crun/crun.1.md

 **list**
 List known containers.

+**mounts add**
+Add mounts while the container is running.
+It requires two arguments: the container ID and a JSON file containing the mounts section of the OCI config file.
+Each mount listed there is added to the running container.
+At the moment only bind mounts are supported.

+**mounts remove**
+Remove mounts while the container is running.
+It requires two arguments: the container ID and a JSON file containing the mounts section of the OCI config file.
+Only the destination attribute for each mount is used.

 **kill**
 Send the specified signal to the container init process.
 If no signal is specified, SIGTERM is used.